Most people know that trying to own and control other people isn't Love. Politics is no different. Free will is sacred. Liberty is political Love.

 - We will also be moving from obligatory manual and mental labor to automated abundance in the next decades.
 Just like engines replaced the need for literal horsepower, so will automation be able to do the fine motoric- and mental labor.
 Now is the time to start separating adequate income from semi-forced labor and make non-poverty a human right.

 The biggest and most essential class difference is between those who live in financial poverty and the rest.
 It's a shame we squander human potential with a money system that's been known to have this effect since ancient times.
 Fix the usury money system through debt easing money creation and make the market work for everyone.
-The money is an organizing information tool and everyone has the right to access basics and then some from our common market place.
-Lift the bottom from 0 to the poverty line (~1300 per month in the USA and EU) and ease the rise to maximum happiness income (~6000 per month) by funding it with progressive taxation.
-Making it opt-out is also wise.
+The money is an organizing information tool and everyone has the right to access basics and then some from our common marketplace.
+Lift the bottom from 0 to the poverty line (~1300 per month in the USA and EU) and ease the rise to maximum happiness income (~6000 per month) by funding it partially with progressive taxation.
+Making it opt-out and the amount optional up to ~1300 is also wise.
+Perhaps we should start low and increase it with 100 a month until the amount is reached as to give people time to adjust and benefit from the new market.

 Well over 90% would see an increase in purchasing power with an adequate UBI.
 If prices are raised to gauge this UBI the poverty line would increase and the UBI too to reflect that, which means more tax on those earning over maximum happiness income, perhaps on large wealth too, to balance inflation.
 So it wouldn't be in the interest of the big owners to raise prices.